swcarpentry/hpc-novice/target-audience.md

 computers, and now need to scale up/out, or

 * need to learn how to
-use HPC resources to run some domain-specific software which can simply not be run on smaller computers
+use large-scale resources to run some domain-specific software which can simply not be run on smaller computers

-and aims to cover the essential skills required to be able to get started with using these HPC resources.
+and aims to cover the essential skills required to be able to get started with using such resources.